alexeyds/jutest/docs/runtime-api.md

 ## reporters

 Default: `reporterPresets.progressReporterPreset`.
 An array of reporters to use during this run.
-See Reporter API.
+See [Reporters API](https://github.com/alexeyds/jutest/blob/master/docs/reporters-api.md).

 ## onlyIncludeTags